 Why is the brewery named the Guinness Open Gate Brewery?

-In 2015 we opened the long standing pilot brewery at St James's Gate to the public.
-We quite literally opened the gate to the place in which innovative brewers had been working since 1904 to explore new beers for Guinness, so we called it the Open Gate Brewery.
+In 2015 we opened the long-standing pilot brewery at St James's Gate to the public.
+We quite literally opened the gate to the Guinness Product Research Unit, where brewers had been dreaming up new beers since 1904.

-The Guinness Open Gate Brewery is on the site of the historic Calvert distillery in Baltimore County, 10 miles from downtown Baltimore and 30 miles northeast of Washington DC.
+The Guinness Open Gate Brewery embraces this history by being located on the site of the historic Calvert distillery in Baltimore County, 10 miles from downtown Baltimore and 30 miles northeast of Washington, DC.

-The distillery, originally called the Maryland Distilling Company, was the first opened after Prohibition ended 1933.
-For decades it distilled, barrel-aged and bottled several spirits brands, notably the Lord Calvert Whisky brand.
-In 2001 the site was acquired by Diageo as part of the purchase of Seagram, and spirits aging and bottling continued at scale until 2015.
+The distillery, originally called the Maryland Distilling Company, was the first opened after Prohibition ended in 1933.
+For decades it distilled, barrel-aged, and bottled several spirits brands, notably the Lord Calvert Whisky brand.

 Our brewing team is comprised of some of the most talented and experienced brewers in the world.
-Led by our Brewmaster, Peter Wiens, Head Brewer, Sean Brennan, and Senior Brewer, Juan Moreno, the team works each day to bring the spirit and heritage of Guinness to life, while also crafting their own chapter in the two and a half century story of our brand.
-When you come for a visit, there's a good chance you’ll see a member of the team hanging in the tap room and sharing a beer - dont be afraid to say hello and ask them about the next innovative beer coming soon to our taps.
+Led by our Brewmaster, Peter Wiens, and Head Brewer, Sean Brennan, the team works each day to bring the spirit and heritage of Guinness to life, while also crafting their own chapter in the two and a half century story of our brand.
+When you come for a visit, there's a good chance you’ll see a member of the team hanging in the taproom and sharing a beer - don’t be afraid to say hello and ask them about the next innovative beer coming soon to our taps.